2015–16 Copa Argentina: Second leg

 2–2 on aggregate.
 Villa Mitre won 5–4 on penalties.

 Final Round

 Round of 64

-This round will have 11 qualified teams from the Regional Round, 11 qualified teams from the Metropolitan Zone (5 teams from Primera B Metro; 4 teams from Primera C and 2 teams from Primera D), 12 teams from Primera B Nacional and 30 teams from Primera División.
+This round had 11 qualified teams from the Regional Round, 11 qualified teams from the Metropolitan Zone (5 teams from Primera B Metro; 4 teams from Primera C and 2 teams from Primera D), 12 teams from Primera B Nacional and 30 teams from Primera División.
 The round was played between May 4 and July 31, in a single knock-out match format.
 The 32 winning teams advanced to the Round of 32.
 The draw took place on April 7, 2016.